Indio Juvenile Hall

 You can support your loved ones at Indio Juvenile Hall on InmateAid, if you have any immediate questions contact the facility directly at 760-863-8544, 760-863-8587.

-The Indio Juvenile Hall is a medium to low-security detention center located at 47665 Oasis St Indio, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Indio Juvenile Hall is a medium to low-security detention center located at 47665 Oasis St Indio, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 The Probation Department operates three juvenile halls (Riverside, Southwest, and Indio) and two residential treatment centers (Riverside Youthful Offender Program and Indio Youthful Offender Program).
 The detention facilities house youth pending court hearings or placement.
 The residential centers provide programs of treatment and supervision for youth ordered placed out of their home by the court.
 YOP Aftercare Deputy Probation Officers are also assigned to the institutions and help the youth transition from residential treatment back to the community and supervise them once released.